-With the aim of preserving the environment in the area where ITOCHU was founded, ITOCHU has launched a project to conserve the endangered Ayumodoki and Zenita tanago (research on establishing breeding techniques for rare freshwater fish) in collaboration with Shiga Prefecture and the Shiga Prefectural Lake Biwa Museum.
-Lake Biwa is one of only about 20 ancient lakes in the world, and is home to more than 1,700 species of flora and fauna, including over 60 endemic species.
-It is also an important migratory site for waterfowl and is a registered wetland under the Ramsar Convention.
+ITOCHU has been undertaking a collaborative project with Shiga Prefecture and the Shiga Prefectural Lake Biwa Museum since 2022 to conserve the endangered Ayumodoki fish, with the aim of preserving the environment in the area where ITOCHU was founded.
+Lake Biwa is one of only approximately 20 ancient lakes in the world, and home to more than 1,700 species of flora and fauna, including over 60 endemic species.
+It is also an important migratory site for waterfowl and is a registered wetland under the Ramsar Convention on Wetlands.